-Corrosives Work Practices Read chemical's SDS.
+Corrosives GHS Hazard Symbol Storage Practices Containers should be stored in corrosive cabinets.
+Containers must be stored in secondary containment.
+Secondary containment must be able to: O Contain the volume of material in the event of a spill O Resist corrosion of the material (e.g., polypropylene bins) Acids and bases must be stored separately from one another below eye level, and preferably inside of a corrosives cabinet.
+Secondary trays or containers must be used to separate incompatible acids within the corrosives cabinet.
+Work Practices Read chemical's SDS.
 Follow written laboratory procedures.
 When mixing concentrated acids with water, add the acid slowly to the water and mix slowly to avoid splattering and possible chemical reaction.
 Dispensing corrosive chemicals must be performed inside of a chemical fume hood while wearing safety splash goggles, lab coat, and gloves.
 Chemical fume hoods ventilate the work area and prevent vapors from causing irritation to the eyes or respiratory tract.
 The sash provides protection from splashes and splatters of liquids.
 When transporting stock bottles of corrosive liquids, protective carriers should be used.
 If transporting using a cart, then liquids should be placed in a secondary container.
 Corrosive waste must be kept separate from metals and flammable materials.
 Ensure PPE is worn when adding waste to the container.
 The container must be labeled with an EHSO Waste Label.
 The label must name all of the contents and must be completed at the time of initial waste collection.
 Once the waste container is about 90% full, it must be transferred to EHSO for disposal.

-PPE For larger volumes, safety splash goggles, a face shield, a lab coat, and a rubber apron are appropriate forms of PPE.
+Corrosives PPE For larger volumes, safety splash goggles, a face shield, a lab coat, and a rubber apron are appropriate forms of PPE.
 Appropriate protective gloves that are resistant to permeation or penetration from corrosive chemicals must be selected when there will be direct or prolonged contact with a chemical.
 Gloves with an extended cuff will ensure that the skin of the wrist and portions of the forearm are protected from exposure.
-Emergency Procedures In general, any skin or eye exposures must be flushed with water for at least 15 minutes.
+Emergency Procedures In general, any skin or eye exposure must be flushed with water for at least 15 minutes.
 Contaminated clothing must be removed.
 Seek medical attention following rinsing.
 In the event of a spill, alert personnel in the area.
 Contact the Spill Team for assistance with spill cleanup at (404) 727-2888.
 Dial 9-1-1 (from a cellphone or campus phone) if the severity of an injury is unknown, if there is a medical emergency, or if there is a fire.
-Report any accident, injury, or illness to supervisor and submit notification of the incident to the Occupational Injury Management (OIM) through the Self-Service portal (PeopleSoft).
+Report any accident, injury, or illness to supervisor and submit notification of the incident to the Occupational Health Services (OHS) through the Self-Service portal (PeopleSoft).

-4.7 Oxidizers
+4.4 Oxidizers

-Oxidizers are chemicals that readily yields oxygen or other oxidizing gas, or that readily reacts to promote or initiate combustion or combustible materials.
+Oxidizers are chemicals that readily yield oxygen or other oxidizing gases, or that readily react to promote or initiate combustion of combustible materials.
 The main hazard of oxidizers is that they accelerate the rate of combustion in fires.
 Oxidizing gases pose a unique hazard because they can become concentrated in a room or poorly ventilated space.
 Oxidizers can lower flash points and ignition temperatures of flammable gases and liquids.
 When working with oxidizers, it is important to remember that they must not be stored around fuels or any other flammable/combustible materials.

-Some of the common types of oxidizing compounds include: Bromine, Bromates, Nitrates, Nitrites, Chlorates, Chromates, Hydroperoxides, Hypochlorites, Inorganic Peroxides, Perchlorates, Periodates, Permanganate, and Persulfates.
+Examples: Bromine, Bromates, Nitrates, Nitrites, Chlorates, Chromates, Hydroperoxides, Hypochlorites, Inorganic Peroxides, Perchlorates, Periodates, Permanganate, and Persulfates.